guidogagl/physioex/docs/data.md

 signal.shape # will be [21 (default sequence lenght), 3, 3000]
 label.shape # will be [21]
 ```

+Then you can use a python plotting library to plot visualize the data

 ```python
 import seaborn as sns